Alrope123/retrieval-scaling/README.md

 ```

 ### Announcement
-**xx /xx**: We officially relase the index and the code for CompactDS.
+** 07/01/25**: We officially relase the index and the code for CompactDS.

 ## Installation
 To create a conda environment `scaling` with Python 3.11: